 Andrews Street Family Centre (ASFC) ● ●

 Provides a place in the community where families work to meet their own needs.
 United Way supports three programs at ASFC.
 The Pritchard Place Drop-in Centre offers a safe place for children and youth in the inner city.
-The Parents Helping Parents program provides outreach and practical support to families and their children.
-The volunteer program is an opportunity for community residents to strengthen their work skills.
+A Parents Helping Parents program provides outreach and practical support to families and their children and a volunteer program is an opportunity for community residents to strengthen their work skills.